An In-Depth Analysis of NetSuite vs SAP Business One

 Some of the limitations of SAP Business One's cloud deployment include:

-- Hyperscaler options and "Noisy Neighbors": Customers using hyperscaler options might encounter performance issues due to other users on the same infrastructure, known as "noisy neighbors."
+5. Hyperscaler options and "Noisy Neighbours": Customers using hyperscaler options might encounter performance issues due to other users on the same infrastructure, known as "noisy neighbours."

 While both NetSuite and SAP Business One offer cloud deployment options, NetSuite's fully cloud-based solution provides a more seamless experience, frequent updates, and robust security.
 SAP Business One's cloud deployment comes with certain limitations, such as outdated architecture, hidden upgrade costs, and reliance on smaller partners.
 Businesses should carefully weigh these factors when deciding which ERP solution best aligns with their needs and preferences for cloud-based systems.